ItsBurpee/RingingBloom-MHRVoiceChanger/README.md

 This is a modified version of Silvris's RingingBloom tool that's written in C# It mainly focuses on using it's PCK Editor

-You can download the latest version in the Releases: (Pending) Alternatively, you can clone this repo and build the solution in Visual Studio
+You can download the latest version in the Releases: https://github.com/ItsBurpee/RingingBloom-MHRVoiceChanger/releases

 ## How to Use:
 1. Load the .pck file with the "Import File" button (It should auto-detect its information in the "Overview")